Diana Russini refuses to back down on Steve Sarkisian to Titans stance despite Longhorns HC publicly calling out media over 'false' report

 Ad

-"And then if I'm Sark and I'm like, 'Oh, I would like to coach in the NFL,' and the Titans woulb be the option, just unbiasedly, looking at the franchise right now, it's not competitive. ...
-If I'm Sark, I would want to stay in Texas too."
+"And then if I'm Sark and I'm like, 'Oh, I would like to coach in the NFL,' and the Titans would be the option, just unbiasedly, looking at the franchise right now, it's not competitive. ...
+If I'm Sark, I would want to stay in Texas, too."

-Despite the reports, Steve Sarkisian is focused on competing for a playoff spot this year.
+Despite the report, Steve Sarkisian is focused on competing for a playoff spot this year.
 The Longhorns are gearing up to face the No.9 Vanderbilt Commodores on Saturday at noon ET.

 Texas Longhorns Fan?
 Check out the latest Texas Longhorns depth chart, schedule, and roster updates all in one place.